 A partial fill is a trade execution where some but not all of a trade order is filled at the desired price.
 Partial fills occur when using limit orders, as these orders will only execute when the price is within the defined range, and the price may only enter that range for too low a volume to fill the entire order in one execution.
-By contrast, a market or stop order will continue to execute once triggered until the entire order amount is filled.

 The capacity for executing a partial fill is the default setting for limit orders for most brokers and trading platforms.
 Traders who wish to avoid partial fills will need to use additional modification options on their limit orders that specify an order is only to be executed if the entire size of the order can be filled in one execution at the specified price or better.